Features FAQ Blog

 How many cups is 100g of flour?

 100 grams of all-purpose flour is about ¾ cup (0.83 cups).
-For bread flour, 100g is about 0.77 cups.
+For bread flour, the same: about 0.83 cups.
 This is a very common question when converting European or metric recipes to American cup measurements.
 For common weights: 125g = ~1 cup, 150g = 1¼ cups, 200g = 1⅔ cups, 250g = ~2 cups.

 Related Articles